danielkunin/Deeplearning-Visualizations/article/optimization.md

 Updating the parameter values will move the value either closer to or farther from the target minimum point.

-### The relationship between the model and the loss function
+### The model versus the loss function

-It is important to distinguish between the function f that will perform the task (the model) and the function \mathcal{L} you are optimizing (the loss function).
+It is important to distinguish between the function f that will perform the task (the model) and the function $\mathcal{L}$ you are optimizing (the loss function).

 1. The model is an architecture and a set of parameters that approximates a <span class="sidenote">real function</span>that performs the task.
 Optimized parameter values will enable the model to perform the task with relative accuracy.
 2. The loss function quantifies how accurately the model has performed on given data set.
 Its value depends on the model's parameter values.